 If only the hotel I stayed at (Winner Hotel) wasn’t so damp I could have easily stayed another week on top of the 5 days I spent exploring the Pagoda-dotted city.

 Rent an eBike (don’t bother with a proper bike you’ll boil in the heat and be totally exhausted), and get stuck in some sandy pathways, chase squirrels and take lots of photos of this beautiful place and interesting people before the locals start charging for them!

-Finding a Pagoda or Temple with a view for yourself and just chilling and talking politics with a couple of Chileans, or whomever else you have met on the way.
+Finding a Pagoda or Temple with a view for yourself and just chilling and talking politics with other random strangers, or whomever else you have met on the way.

-A random monastery we stumbled on with a secret staircase to climb for sunset which turns into darkness and stargazing (with said Chileans) whilst listening to the sound of monks off in the distance.
+A random monastery we stumbled on with a secret staircase to climb for sunset which turns into darkness and stargazing whilst listening to the sound of monks somewhere in the distance.

 Dancing at sunrise, surrounded by hot air balloons to upbeat burmese music blasting from a monastery/school/somewhere, on the sandy pathways, no-one else around, sometimes being passed by a truck chocablock full of people heading to work, or a monk on the back of a motorbike, just Burmese normality surrounding you.